SAFEGUARDING AND CHILD PROTECTION POLICY

 - Liaison with other appropriate agencies which support the pupil.

 - Developing supportive relationships.

-- Recognition that children living in difficult home environments are vulnerable and are in need of support and protection.
+- Recognition that children living in difficult home environments are vulnerable and need support and protection.

 - Monitoring pupil welfare, keeping accurate records and notifying appropriate agencies when necessary.

-- Ensuring information is transferred safely and securely when a pupil with a child protection record moves to another school.
-Also notifying Key Workers or Social Workers where a child leaves the school (as appropriate)
+- Ensuring information is transferred safely and securely when a pupil with a child protection record moves to another school/college.
+Also notifying Key Workers or Social Workers where a child leaves the school/college (as appropriate)

 Children with special needs and disabilities

 We ensure that staff have knowledge and understanding of the additional barriers which can exist when recognising abuse and neglect in children with special needs/disabilities.

 - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child’s disability without further exploration